Allans-dev/ReactReduxWeather/README.md

 ----------------------------------

-Earth at a Snapshot
+Earth at noon

-The app let's the user search for a location anywhere in the world and return a five day forecast of the weather at the current time of each day.
+The app let's the user search for a location anywhere in the world and return a five day forecast of the weather at noon each day.
 On selecting the display a component will replace the other search results displaying detailed weather information.

 In the current wireframe it will have a temperature graph showing the temperature range for the next five days, as well as average.
 And other information available from openweather API.